sahammer/SimpleTradeSkillExporter/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: If you have a question about SimpleTradeSkillExporter in general choose this issue type.
+title: ''
-labels: "Question"
+labels: question
+assignees: ''

 ---

 <!-- READ THIS FIRST

 Hello, thanks for taking the time to contact us!